muhammadazeemhaider/muhammadazeemhaider.github.io/index.md

 </div>

 <h2>Research Interest</h2>
-<p style="text-align: justify;">My research interests lie in the domains of computational linguistics, semantics, and syntax.
-Specifically, I want to focus on understanding how language is structured in the brain and syntactically produced in different contexts.
-I am also interested in language acquisition in children raised in multilingual environments and how this upbringing influences their linguistic development.
-Additionally, I want to explore the syntactic degeneration in multilingual individuals caused by Broca's area aphasia.</p>
+<p style="text-align: justify;">My research interests lie in the domain of computational linguistics and its impact on healthcare, particularly language disorders.
+I am interested in the process of language acquisition in children raised in multilingual environments and how this upbringing influences their linguistic development which is hindered or delayed at times.
+Additionally, I want to explore the syntactic degeneration in individuals caused by language disorders.</p>

+<p style="text-align: justify;">Additionally, I am intrigued by the health and education economics aspects of development economics, particularly with regard to developing countries.
+I aim to explore how improvements in healthcare and education can directly impact a nation's economic performance.
+Coming from Pakistan, where both the health and education systems face significant challenges, I have observed firsthand how these deficiencies hinder economic progress.
+I am particularly interested in understanding how uplifting healthcare and education in developing countries can foster economic growth, reduce poverty, and contribute to human capital development.</p>

 <p style="text-align: justify;">Beyond these topics, I am intrigued by the evolving nature of online language, which at times feels completely different from natural languages.
-As communication increasingly relies on memes and online jokes, I seek to understand the cognitive processes and reasoning behind these new forms of expression.
-I believe this new form of communication has the potential to reflect one's mental well-being and cognitive processes.
-Additionally, I enjoy creating visualizations and presenting data in a clear and compelling narrative.</p>
+As communication increasingly relies on memes and online jokes, I seek to understand the cognitive processes and reasoning behind these new forms of expression, which can reflect an individuals manner of thinking and cognition.</p>

 <h2>Publications</h2>
 <ol style="text-align: justify;">
   <li><strong>Haider, M. A.</strong> & Sohail, M. & Raza, S. & Siddiqui, M. A. (August, 2024).
-"Classical Tabla Music Composition with Evolutionary Algorithms." <strong>[Under Review]</strong>.</li>
+"Classical Tabla Music Composition with Evolutionary Algorithms." <strong>[Under Review at ACM Transactions on Evolutionary Learning and Optimization]</strong>.</li>
 </ol>

 <h2>Academic Presentations</h2>